-From March 2011 until the end of 2021, the front-month Soybean Oil futures price averaged 39.19 cents per pound.
-So far in 2022 (January through September 7), the front-month Soybean Oil futures price has averaged 71.78 cents per pound – an 83 percent premium compared to the previous ten years.
-Vegetable oil market prices including Soybean Oil futures have experienced significant strength over the past year, which has affected the price relationship between soybean oil and the other component of processing soybeans, soybean meal.
+Vegetable oil market prices including Soybean Oil futures have experienced significant strength in recent years, affecting the price relationship between soybean oil and the other component of processing soybeans, soybean meal.
 Many market participants that may not be familiar with the Soybean Oil futures market may have heard the term oil share used to describe soybean oil prices relative to soybean meal prices in the agricultural press.
 This paper describes what oil share is and how it is calculated.

 Soybean crushing is the process of crushing whole soybeans and producing soybean meal and soybean oil.
 Soybean meal is used as a high-protein animal feed while soybean oil is a vegetable oil used in various food, fuel, and industrial applications.
 Since both soybean oil and soybean meal are outputs from the soybean crush, many market participants evaluate soybean oil prices relative to soybean meal prices.